Could workplace bullying be affecting your business?

 Quebec is the only jurisdiction in Canada with specific legislation addressing psychological harassment in the workplace.
 To date, Alberta has no specific legislation addressing workplace bullying.
 However:

-- if bullying takes the form of harassment or discrimination based on gender, ethnicity, disability, age, religion or marital status, employers could be in violation of the Alberta Human Rights Act for failing to ensure their workplaces are free of discrimination.
-For more information, visit www.albertahumanrights.ab.ca
+- If bullying takes the form of harassment or discrimination based on gender, ethnicity, disability, age, religion or marital status, employers could be in violation of the Alberta Human Rights Act for failing to ensure their workplaces are free of discrimination.
+For more information, visit Alberta Human Rights.

-- if bullying includes or threatens behaviour such as physical assault, aggression or harm, it may fall under the provisions of Alberta’s Occupational Health and Safety (OHS) Code regarding violence in the workplace.
-For more information, call the Occupational Health and Safety Contact Centre at 1-866-415-8690 toll-free or 780-415-8690 in Edmonton or visit work.alberta.ca/ohs.
+- If bullying includes or threatens behaviour such as physical assault, aggression or harm, it may fall under the provisions of Alberta’s Occupational Health and Safety (OHS) Code regarding violence in the workplace.
+For more information, call the Occupational Health and Safety Contact Centre at 1-866-415-8690 toll-free or 780-415-8690 in Edmonton.

 Employers could also face legal liability if an employee claims that workplace bullying resulted in constructive dismissal.
 In this situation, an employee may claim the employer fundamentally breached their contract of employment by putting the employee’s personal health or safety in danger, leaving them no choice but to resign.
-For more information about constructive dismissal and other related legal issues, check out Preventing Violence and Harassment at the Workplace, available at work.alberta.ca/documents/WHS-PUB-VAH001.pdf (PDF)
+For more information about constructive dismissal and other related legal issues, check out Workplace harassment and violence.

 In a unionized workplace, bullying may expose an employer to grievance procedures.